Sapphirine/The-influence-of-News-to-Exchange-Rate/README.md

-# Theinfluence of News to Exchange Rate
+# The influence of News to Exchange Rate

 Mengxuan Zhang mz2657